 As a church we support and raise funds for Commitment for Life.
 Commitment for Life is a United Reformed Church programme which enables local congregations to participate in actions for global justice by praying, learning and giving towards work in the countries of Bangladesh, Zimbabwe, Israel and the Occupied Palestinian Territories, and Central America (Honduras, El Salvador, Nicaragua and Guatamala).

-We also support The Barnabas Fund in their work with persecuted Christians in Syria.
+We also support The Barnabas Fund in their work with persecuted Christians in Bangladesh.